Child Protection Policy

 - Supervise your children whilst changing, travelling and when not in any directly supervised coaching session.
 If this is not possible then please arrange for a suitable adult to act for you in this role.

 Do not ask one of our coaches or adult volunteers to fulfil any of theses roles as this goes against our Child Protection procedures and is unfair on our coaches, it has the potential to place them into compromising situations.

 Please note that as part of canoeing – for example during coaching sessions or when rescuing somebody after a capsize – it may be necessary to physically touch, hold or assist somebody.
 If this is necessary our coaches will always ask that person before helping them and will only do so openly and with agreed consent (if there is a threat to the life or welfare of ANY paddler then preservation of the paddler takes priority over consent and discussion).

-Disciplinary steps will be followed by our coaches with trainee paddlers if their behaviour compromises the safety of others or is innappropriate:
+Disciplinary steps will taken by our coaches with any paddlers if their behaviour compromises the safety of others or is inappropriate using the following steps:

 a) A member will be verbally warned about inappropriate / unsafe behaviour.

 b) A member will be removed from an activity if the unsafe / inappropriate behaviour should recur (for a period of time.)

 c) A member will be removed from the water / activity and the parents guardians informed of the actions that were taken by the club.

 This matter will be referred to the club committee.

 By working together we can ensure that Colwyn Canoe Club is a child friendly and safe environment for all children and young people to enjoy the sport of canoeing.